 “I was on the phone a minute ago.
 Just Chase checking up.”

-Whether or not Leela believed it was unclear but she nodded.
+Whether or not Leela believed it was unclear, but she nodded.
 The girl then crossed over to her bed and hopped on the mattress.
-It was well past midnight and if they both didn’t sleep soon then they’d regret it.
+It was well past midnight and if they both didn’t sleep soon, they’d regret it.
 Avery headed to fix her own covers, mildly annoyed to find that Mason had left a few feathers in her sheets.
 She swept them under the covers quickly.